 4.4.
 Tipalti has no further liability to Customer for an unauthorised Transaction.
 Tipalti is also not responsible, and will not grant a refund, for unauthorised Transactions resulting from Customer’s fraudulent activity.

 5.1.
 This Agreement does not confer any right or benefit under the Contracts (Rights of Third Parties) Act 1999 on any person who is not a party to the Agreement.

 (a) If Customer wants to get in touch with Tipalti for any reason, Customer can do so by:

 (1) email at firstname.lastname@example.org; and/or

-(2) post at our registered address of 15 Alfred Place, London, WC1E 7EB, United Kingdom
+(2) post at our registered address of Elm Barn Stert Road, Kingston Blount, Chinnor, OX39 4SB, Oxfordshire, United Kingdom, or our trading address of 15 Alfred Place, London WC1E 7EB United Kingdom

-(a) Tipalti Europe Ltd, 15 Alfred Place, London, United Kingdom, WC1E 7EB.
+Tipalti Europe Ltd, Elm Barn Stert Road, Kingston Blount, Chinnor, OX39 4SB, Oxfordshire, United Kingdom.
 Registered in England & Wales, No.:12471817.
 Tipalti Europe Ltd is authorised by the Financial Conduct Authority as an Electronic Money Institution under the Electronic Money Regulations 2011.
 Our FRN (Firm Reference number) is 942778.

 In addition to the defined terms in the Agreement, the following terms are defined for the purposes of this Schedule: